Saudi Arabian Airlines Logo

 1945 – 1971

-In the first years, Saudi Arabian Airlines existed as a government agency and was mainly engaged in transportation within the kingdom.
+In its first years, Saudi Arabian Airlines was a government agency mainly engaged in transportation within the kingdom.
 It did not have a separate emblem.
-The organization gained independence only in 1963, and by the seventies, it acquired a permanent name, a livery, and a logo.
+The organization gained independence only in 1963, and by the 1970s, it had acquired a permanent name, a livery, and a logo.

 1971 – 1981